jodastephen/railmodel/CR2-Streatham-SWLondon.md

 -----------------------------
 * CR2 changing to CR1 at TCR in 37-39m at 10tph
 * CR2 changing to Northern (City) Southbound at AGL in 41-44m at 10tph (+5m)
+* CR2 changing to STE-ZFD at STE changing to CR1 at ZFD in 48-52m at 4tph (+12m)
 * CR2 changing to Central at TCR changing to Northern (City) at UBK in 47-53m at 10tph (+12m)

 From Motspur Park to Old Street